ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/09-sharepoint-information-architecture.md

 ## 4. Associating Each Department Site With the Intranet Hub

-Once all department sites were created, I associated every site to the Intranet Hub.
+Once all department sites were created, I associated each one with my Intranet Hub.

-This delivers:
+This step provided:

 - Shared navigation
 - Consistent branding